ernstki/icsa-listmanager/README.md

 listmanager.py --help`.
 But here are the basics:

 ```
-# All names & emails on the "Master List" sheet w/ 'Class Year' == 2020:
+# All names & emails on the "Master List" sheet:
-python listmanager.py germany.xlsx 2020

-# Or for *all* names in the "Master List" sheet:
 python listmanager.py germany.xlsx

+# Or for *all* names in the "Master List" sheet w/ 'Class Year' == 2020:
+python listmanager.py germany.xlsx

+# Export list of names to a file suitable for LISTSERV bulk subscription:
+python listmanager.py germany.xlsx 2020 > germany_2020.txt
 ```

 ## References